 On this page

 To find out if you are entitled to a blue badge, and how you can apply, contact Hampshire County Council's blue badge unit by emailing them at firstname.lastname@example.org or phoning 0300 555 1376.
 To help the blue badge unit answer your enquiry please have your national insurance number and the details of your doctor.
 Contact Hampshire County Council's Blue Badge unit for more details.

 Car parks for Blue Badge holders

 Parking at Festival Place has been designed to offer good, level access to the shops and facilities.
-Other car parks in the town centre have spaces for disabled drivers, but are located further away from the main Town Centre area and may involve steep slopes.

 Blue badge holders, who have registered in advance for concessionary parking, can gain free entry and exit to this car park with their pass card.
 If you have difficulty operating the pass card system, and you are the only person who drives the vehicle, we can arrange for our system to recognise the vehicle number plate, the barriers will then be raised automatically on entry and exit.

 Family and friends or organisations, such as NeighbourCare that provide transportation for blue badge holders in vehicles that have not been pre-registered, will still be able to use the car park for free.
 They can register on the day, but the blue badge holder will need to present their badge when requested by the car parking management staff.

 Other car parks